 adrenaline rush, but the accumulation of situations that occur as a

-Severe consequences like not being able to work full time, for example, and having relatives repeatedly suggesting that if you just thought more positively about it, or stopped drinking coffee, you would surely find your migraine cure.
+Severe consequences like: job loss, weight gain, depression (suicidal thoughts), not being able to work full time or tend to your children the way you'd like to, for example, can all take its toll.
+Having others repeatedly suggest that if you just think more positively about it, or stop drinking coffee, or [insert their solution] you would surely cure your migraines.

-I believe that learning anger management for migraines is crucial to us surviving this condition and not destroying those loved ones around us (or ourselves) in the process.
+It can be a constant battle.
+I believe that learning anger management for migraines is crucial to you surviving this condition and not destroying those loved ones around you (or yourself) in the process.

 Both excitement and stress cause the body to react and produce a sudden rush of hormones.
 Adrenaline (epinephrine) is the hormone and neurotransmitter that is produced to help protect the body from any threat or harm.